robtweed/qewd-baseline/INTERACTIVE.md

 Let's start in time-honoured fashion with a simple browser-based "Hello World" application.

-For the purposes of simplicity and clarity, we won't make use of any fancy JavaScript frameworks, but for the brevity of its syntax, we'll make use of jQuery.
+For the purposes of simplicity and clarity, we won't make use of any fancy JavaScript frameworks.
+I'm going to use vanilla JavaScript.
 Feel free to adapt the logic to work with your favourite JavaScript framework.
 I'll provide some tips along the way on a few things you'll need to consider when using frameworks with QEWD.